nautechsystems/nautilus_trader/README.md

 ```

-## Release schedule

-NautilusTrader is currently following a bi-weekly release schedule.

 ## Development

 We aim to make the developer experience for this hybrid codebase of Cython and Python
 as pleasant as possible.
 Please refer to the [Developer Guide](https://docs.nautilustrader.io/5_developer_guide/0_index.html) for helpful information.

-## Makefile

-A `Makefile` is provided to automate most installation and build tasks.
-It provides the following targets:
-- `make install` -- Installs the package using poetry.
-- `make build` -- Runs the Cython build script.
-- `make clean` -- Cleans all none source artifacts from the repository.
-- `make docs` -- Builds the internal documentation HTML using Sphinx.
-- `make pre-commit` -- Runs the pre-commit checks over all files.

 ## Contributing